infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
-      --force         Remove grant even if it does not exist
+      --force         Exit successfully even if grant does not exist
   -g, --group         Group to revoke access from
       --role string   Role to revoke
 ```